First tips & ideas for fun water games with children

 Water games without a garden

-Your children are fascinated by water, but unfortunately you have no garden or balcony for extensive water play?
-With these tips you can still make your kids' eyes light up even without an outdoor oasis.
+Your children are fascinated by water, but unfortunately you don't have a garden or balcony for extensive water play?
+With these tips you can make your kids' eyes light up even without an outdoor oasis.

 • Use your bathroom: Your little ones know this place from showering or bathing, but every now and then you can also turn your bathtub into a play area.
-Toddlers especially like splashing with fun water toys.
-To avoid the whole room being under water afterwards, it's best to place towels on the floor.
+With fun water toys toddlers especially love splashing.
+To prevent the whole room from being soaked afterwards, lay towels on the floor.

 • Discover water playgrounds: In many towns and municipalities there are now adventurous water playgrounds that even impress water-shy children.
 Explore where the nearest playground of this kind is in your area.
-If there isn't one nearby, a small outing with your children to the park.
-There are often small fountains here too where your water rats can play.
+If there's none nearby, a small outing with your children to the park is worthwhile.
+There are often small fountains here too where your little water rats are allowed to play.

-• Play fun at the sink: A highlight for toddlers is splashing at the sink in your kitchen.
-With the help of a learning tower they are finally tall enough to look over the countertop.
-Just let the tap drip lightly and put a few molds or bowls into the sink.
+• play fun at the sink: A highlight for toddlers is splashing at the sink in your kitchen.
+With the help of a learning tower, they are finally tall enough to look over the worktop.
+Let the tap drip slightly and put a few molds or small bowls in the sink.
 You'll see, the simplest games are often the most exciting.

 What to watch out for when playing water games with children